How To Set Up And Maintain Your Crypto Portfolio

 Stablecoins

-Stablecoins are digital versions of fiat currency and are pegged to the value of that given currency.
-These cryptocurrencies can be traded and exchanged for the same value as well.
+Stablecoins are digital versions of fiat currency pegged to the value of that currency.
+These cryptocurrencies can also be traded and exchanged for the same value.
 Examples of stablecoins are Tether (USDT), NairaX (NGNX), and USD Coin (USDC).

 Security Tokens